Covariant Function Algebras of Invariant Characters of Normal Subgroups: Introduction

 \section{\bf{Introduction}}

-The Banach convolution function algebras play building block roles in abstract harmonic analysis, functional analysis, and operator theory, see \cite{AGHF.JAuMS, AGHF.IJM, kan.lau}.
+The Banach convolution function algebras play building block roles in abstract harmonic analysis, functional analysis, and operator theory, see \cite{AGHF.IJM, kan.lau}.
 Over the last decades, different aspects of Banach convolution function algebras have achieved significant popularity in postmodern areas of harmonic analysis such as coorbit theory and constructive approximation, see \cite{Fei1, Fei2, kisil.cov1}.
 The covariant functions of characters of closed subgroups give a unified formulation for interesting mathematical objects in variant topics including calculus of pseudo-differential operators, number theory (automorphic forms), induced representations, homogeneous spaces, complex (hypercomplex) analysis, and coherent states, see \cite{RB, FollP, AGHF.CJM, kan.taylor, kisil.cov2, kisil1, MackII, MackI, pere}.

 The classical methods of abstract harmonic analysis on groups cannot be applied for covariant functions as a unified theory.
 In the case of covariant functions of characters of compact subgroups, harmonic analysis on covariant functions studied in \cite{AGHF.ch.com}.
 Some fundamental operator theoretic aspects for Banach function spaces of covariant functions of characters of closed normal subgroups studied in \cite{AGHF.ch.normal.main}.
 The convolution module action of group algebras on Banach functions spaces of covariant functions of closed normal subgroups investigated in \cite{AGHF.ch.normal.mod}.
-This paper gives a systematic study for the structure of covariant convolution function algebras of invariant characters of closed normal subgroups.
-The following theory extends fundamental structures of abstract harmonic analysis on locally compact groups in different directions.
-In the framework of quotient groups, it extends the classical theory for harmonic analysis of convolution function algebras on quotient groups by assuming the character to be the trivial character of the normal subgroup \cite{der00, der1983}.
+This paper gives a unified and systematic approach to the structure of covariant convolution function algebras of invariant characters of closed normal subgroups.
+The introduced technique has several advantages.
+To begin with, it is independent of assuming existence and employment of Borel cross-sections.
+In addition, it gives a universal characterization for fundamental structures of abstract harmonic analysis on locally compact groups in different directions.
+In the framework of twisted convolutions using multipliers, it gives a universal characterization of certain twisted convolutions \cite{MackActa1958, LepMAn1965,LepInv1-1967, LepInv2-1967,LepInv1968,BuSmTrans1970}.
+In particular, it extends the classical theory for harmonic analysis of convolution function algebras on quotient groups by assuming the character to be the trivial character of the normal subgroup \cite{der00, der1983}.

 This article contains 5 sections and organized as follows.
 Section 2 is devoted to fix notations and provides a summary of classical harmonic analysis on locally compact groups, quotient groups of locally compact groups, and basics for covariant functions of characters.
 Let $G$ be a locally compact group and $N$ be a closed normal subgroup of $G$.
 Suppose $\xi:N\to\mathbb{T}$ is a $G$-invariant character of $N$.
 In section 3 we introduce the abstract notions of convolution and involution on covariant function spaces of the character $\xi$.
 It is shown that if $N$ is compact then covariant convolution (resp. involution) coincides with the convolution (resp. involution) on $G$.
 It is proved that $L^1_\xi(G,N)$ is a Banach $*$-algebra and $L^p_\xi(G,N)$ is a Banach $L^1_\xi(G,N)$-module.
 Section 4 investigates covariant convolutions/involutions for semi-direct products.
 The paper is concluded by illustration of the theory for the case of some examples including abstract Weyl-Heisenberg groups and subgroups of Jacobi groups.